 Second, two QPSK points are converted to two 16-QAM points by multiplication on mapping matrix Q as follows:

-where index P(k) is defined in the range NSD/2 to NSD – 1.
+where index P(k) is defined in the range NSD/2 to NSD – 1 as described in 30.6.8.3.8 (CID #1533).
 The qth modulated data block of the iSSth spatial stream is mapped to NSD data subcarriers of the qth OFDM symbol of the iSSth spatial stream.

 16-QAM modulation